 And another who seems to constantly paste pictures of himself drinking beer with all his mates.
 All 3 of them.
 Yeh, like we’re going to really believe someone who spends most of his time at the pub.

 And not being ageist, but urgh, the ones who look like they just graduated last year?
 And suddenly they can tell you how to run your whole life and business.

 Start up mistake #1 - talking about customers as ‘leads’

-We know “leads” is a common terms used by salespeople.
+We know “leads” is a common term used by salespeople.
 But, for us, “leads” always feels a bit disrespectful to customers.

-Like they’re part of some herd of sheep, just waiting for you to herd them down to the next part of the sales funnel.
+Like they’re some herd of sheep, just waiting for you to guide them down your sales funnel.

 Start up mistake #2 - ours is the only way to win

 We get that advising people is a competitive market.
 But some of the advertising copy we read to make agencies sound better than competitors is crazy.
 At best, it’s naive and at worst incompetent.